Skip to main content

 Can this improve lead quality?

 Yes.
-The work separates emergency work, replacement work, maintenance, commercial requests, warranty calls, and low-fit leads before judging spend.
+The work separates emergency work, replacements, maintenance, commercial requests, warranty calls, and wrong-number inquiries before judging spend.

 04

-Do you rebuild landing pages or only review them?
+Do you rebuild landing pages or only make recommendations?

-If the page is losing the buyer, the work can include landing page rebuild, service-page rewrite, proof placement, form repair, phone CTA repair, and mobile conversion work.
+If the page is losing the customer, the work can include a landing page rebuild, service-page rewrite, proof placement, form fixes, stronger phone CTAs, and mobile conversion work.

 05